umberto-sonnino/AlgorithmEngineering/README.md

 make test30000: file ~3.4GB and b=2500,5000,10000,15000
 and so on.

 The tests must conducted in order to have a file that is bigger or slightly smaller than the current machine physical memory.
-The test must be conduceted to produce results that reflect real IO performance, avoiding buffered reads into RAM.
+The aim is to produce results that reflect real IO performance, avoiding buffered reads into RAM.
 If the test runs in RAM, the results won't be significant.
-Moroever modify the b parameters according once again to the system's physical memory, in order to test appropriately without incurring into disk swapping for the block.
+Moreover modify the b parameters according once again to the system's physical memory, in order to test appropriately without incurring into disk swapping for the block.
 If needed modify the b sizes, with the only requirement that n must be a multiple of b.